Phone: +49 8331 15-0

 5. Delivery and delivery default

 5.1.
 Delivery dates and delivery periods shall be stipulated in writing and may be stipulated in a binding or in a non-binding manner.
 Delivery periods shall commence upon entering into the agreement.
 Delivery dates and periods shall be deemed as complied with by indicating readiness to deliver.
-If the buyer, upon demand, does not provide the specific details requisite for carrying out the order, then delivery dates and periods shall be extended by the corresponding period of time.
+If the buyer, upon demand, does not provide the specific details requisite for carrying out the order, then delivery dates and periods shall be extended by a appropriate period of time.

 5.2.
 The buyer shall be able to require the Seller to deliver (warning) by no earlier than six (6) weeks after expiration of the stipulated non-binding delivery date/period.
 This period shall be shorted to two (2) weeks for vehicles which are present at the premises of the Seller.
 If a binding delivery date or a binding delivery period is exceeded, then the Seller shall already be in default upon any exceeding of the delivery date or the delivery date.